Skip navigation

 Your provider may give you some medicines to help relieve your symptoms.
 Based on how severe your ulcerative colitis is and how you respond to treatment, you may need to take one or more of these medicines:

-• Anti-diarrhea drugs can help when you have very bad diarrhea.
+• Anti-diarrhea medicines can help when you have very bad diarrhea.
 You can buy loperamide (Imodium) without a prescription.
-Always talk to your provider before using these drugs.
+Always talk to your provider before using these medicines.
+Do not use them if you have a fever or bloody diarrhea.

 • Fiber supplements may help your symptoms.
 You can buy psyllium powder (Metamucil) or methylcellulose (Citrucel) without a prescription.